jvandenaardweg/playpost-api/README.md

 5. Run `npm run dev`, this will launch the database and start the Node server.
 6. The local server should be available at http://localhost:3000

-# Database changes
+# Production database changes
 Upon each deploy to Heroku, the migrations are run.
-To adjust this behaviour see `migrationsRun` in `./src/index.ts`
+To adjust this behaviour see `migrationsRun` in `./src/index.ts`.

-## Manually sync database

-**IMPORTANT**: this action could destroy production data.
-Always try to use migrations instead.

 Make sure these environment variables are set in Heroku:
 ```
+DATABASE_URL = "" # Filled by Heroku Postgres
-TYPEORM_URL = "" # This should be filled with your DATABASE_URL
+TYPEORM_URL = "" # This should be filled with the value of DATABASE_URL
 TYPEORM_ENTITIES = "dist/entities/**/*.js"
 TYPEORM_MIGRATIONS = "dist/migrations/**/*.js"
 ```

 The above `TYPEORM_ENTITIES` and `TYPEORM_MIGRATIONS` differ from your local dev environment, as it is now using the `./dist` folder.

+## Manually sync database
+For whatever reason, you maybe want to manually sync and bypass the migration workflow.

+**IMPORTANT**: This action could destroy production data.
+Always try to use migrations instead.

 1. Login into Heroku
 2. Go to your Dyno and open the console